dialpad/dialtone-combinator/.github/documentation/OVERVIEW.md

   <b>⎣____/renderer</b> The folder containing components for the renderer

   <b>⎣__/lib</b> The main library folder for files containing utility functions in plain js

+  <b>⎣__/variants</b> The folder containing variants for specific components for the 'variantBank' export
 </pre>

 ## Root System